 - Upper-floor bedrooms with stairs in the center

-Contractor or handyman specials are terms I use when referring to fixer upper homes.
-Regrettably, sometimes the best solution is to tear down the home, selling it for lot value or giving the buyer a closing cost credit to do the tear down after closing.
+Contractor or handyman specials are common terms for fixer-upper homes.
+Regrettably, the best solution sometimes is to tear down the home, selling it for lot value or giving the buyer a closing cost credit to do the tear down after closing.

 Sometimes a buyer will purchase a home to fix up because the buyer expects the renovation to be a labor of love.
-But those homes typically sell for a bit more due to location.
-It pays to be reasonable in your pricing when your home has defects that you are not willing to address.
+However, those homes typically sell for a bit more due to location.